abhilak/javascript-compiler/README.md

 - Parser Generator                     : PLY
 - Implementation                       : Python

+## Things to note
+- Curly braces are compulsary in every statement, so if and while require them
+- The language is strongly typed
+    - This means there is no type coercion possible

 ## Idiosyncracies of JavaScript
 - Only one number type
 - function language